ramizasoft/prism/idea.md

 > 1. **Amazon Approved:** Guaranteed compliance for Brand Registry.
 > 2. **Lightning Fast:** Instant load times for better SEO and conversion.
 > 3. **Future Proof:** You own your customer data via our integrated lead capture."

----

-# Scaling Strategy

-1.  **Phase 1 (The Master):** Build the `prism` with the first 3 presets (Clinical, Playful, Luxury).
-2.  **Phase 2 (Automation):** Use a deployment script or GitHub Actions to trigger builds across all client repos when the theme package is updated.
-3.  **Phase 3 (Expansion):** As you sign a client in a new niche (e.g., Car Parts), simply add a new preset to the theme package.

-For a solo dev, this is the **"Factory Pattern"** for web development.
-You aren't building websites; you're operating a deployment factory.